fadion/ValidatorAssistant/README.md

 ## Sub Rules

-Array inputs are often helpful for organizing big forms, localized fields, etc. Unfortunately, the Laravel Validator doesn't support sub rules for the time being, so ValidatorAssistant will help you with that.
+Array inputs are often helpful for organizing big forms, localized fields, etc. Unfortunately, the Laravel Validator doesn't support sub rules for the time being, so if you're stuck, ValidatorAssistant will be really helpful.

-Assuming you need to create some multi-lingual inputs, the HTML code will be as follows:
+Assuming you need to create some multi-lingual inputs, where a field will be treated as an array, the HTML code will be as follows:

 ```html
 <input type="text" name="title[sq]">